nus-cs2103-AY2425S1/ip/README.md

 To use Maxine:

 1. Download the JAR file
-2. In your terminal, navigate the the directory containing the JAR file
+2. In your terminal, navigate to the directory containing the JAR file
 3. type in the command "java -jar "maxine.jar""

 NOTE: When you first use Maxine, it is expected that the command line